-Over the years since northern settlers started to arrive in the South Florida area, local residents told stories about who founded the town of Boynton.
+Over the years, as northern transplants settled the South Florida area, local residents have told stories about who founded the town of Boynton.
 Some stories were romantic tales of a gallant major, or of a not-so-gallant representative from Michigan.

 So how was this present day city of 69,000 residents founded?

 The best primary sources to unravel this tale are the land transaction records as recorded in the Dade and Palm Beach County courthouses, and newspaper accounts of the time.
 All persons who were here to witness the events have passed on.

 The land grant applications as filed with the federal land office in Gainesville provide the first concrete information.
 Henry Dexter Hubel was born in 1853 in Ontario, Canada, and

 ventured to South Florida in 1877, filing a homestead application for 80 acres along the beach front just east of the present Boynton Beach downtown area.
 Though beach front land is extremely valuable today, it had little value in the 1800s as farm land, as thick Florida brush covered the land.
 The alluring part of that property was that there was a high ridge on the land over 20 feet high, hence today’s name of Ocean Ridge for the area.